isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Oct.rst

 	data

-Ok, we run that cell, and it completes very quickly.
-Next we'll write a cell that's going to get the results.
+Ok, we run that cell, and notice it completes very quickly.
+Next we'll write a cell to get the results.

 .. code-block:: python